Skip to content

 • Verbose — logs everything, including every event received from the DVR event stream.
 Use this when you need to confirm that ChannelWatch is receiving events but not sending notifications.

 Switch to Verbose temporarily when troubleshooting, then switch back to Standard to keep logs manageable.
+On a busy DVR, Verbose mode can grow quickly.

 ChannelWatch automatically cleans up old log files based on the Log Retention setting in Settings > Core Settings.
 The default is 7 days.
 If you need to preserve logs for longer, increase this value before the retention period expires.